Conversations to Help End Gun Violence

 The unacceptable levels of gun violence require a public health approach to education and prevention, including addressing the easy availability of handguns, assault weapons, and ammunition.
 Coalition to Stop Gun Violence.

-Please join us for a discussion about work currently underway in the General Assembly to help reduce gun violence by changing the access to firearms.
-We welcome Lori Haas with the Coalition to Stop Gun Violence and Gena Reeder from the MOMS Demand Action group as well as our own advocate, Lisette Johnson.
+Work currently continues in the General Assembly to help reduce gun violence by changing the access to firearms.
+We are grateful for the work of Lori Haas with the Coalition to Stop Gun Violence and Gena Reeder from the MOMS Demand Action group as well as our own advocate, Lisette Johnson, and many others.

 This is not an easy conversation.
 This is a conversation that will bring up many issues - some difficult to speak, listen, and hear.
 But we must be in conversation.
 And we need the tools to know how to act to bring about change, to help end the litany of the dead and traumatized, to bring God's justice into our world.